 Spousal Maintenance Duration and Amount

-If the court determines that an award for maintenance is appropriate after considering all relevant factors, then you move forward to figure out duration and amount.
+If the court determines that an award for maintenance is appropriate after considering all relevant factors, then you move forward to figure out the duration and amount.
 To do so you must determine if guideline maintenance duration and amounts are appropriate.

 Guideline Maintenance vs. Non-Guideline Maintenance